-An alternative is to approximate the QoI via a relatively simple function of the random inputs and then calculate the statistics of the QoI analytically or numerically.
-Among such function approximation approaches, the polynomial chaos expansion originally introduced by Wiener \cite{Wiener38}, applied for uncertainty quantification by Ghanem \cite{Ghanem_1991Spectralappro} and then extended to generalized polynomial chaos (gPC) expansion by Xiu \cite{Xiu_2002Wiener}, is the most popular one.
-The gPC expansion is known to be a \emph{mathematically optimal} approximation of the QoI when the basis functions are chosen to be orthogonal with respect to the probability measure of the random inputs. gPC expansions have diverse applications and far-reaching influence on uncertainty quantification \cite{XiuK_JCP03,GhanemMPW_CMAME05,Knio_CFD06,Sudret2008,LiXiu_JCP09, MarzoukXiu2009, Li2010,Li2018} due to its spectral convergence under certain situations.
-However, it can only handle independent identically distributed (i.i.d.) random variables of several standard types (Uniform, Gaussian, Gamma, Beta, etc.).
-Otherwise, a pre-processing step to transform the original random variables into i.i.d random variables of standard type is required.
-In general, these transformations are highly nonlinear which result in the final function approximation of the QoI to be of high polynomial degree in order to maintain the accuracy.
+An alternative approach approximates the \ac{QoI} via constructing the surrogate model of the random inputs and then calculates the statistics of the \ac{QoI} analytically or numerically. \black{ Among such approaches, the most popular are the Gaussian Process \cite{Sack_Welch_Stat_1989, Kennedy_Hagan_JRSS_2001, GP_book_Rasmussen_2006}, and the polynomial chaos expansion originally introduced by Wiener \cite{Wiener38}, applied to \ac{UQ} by Ghanem \cite{Ghanem_1991Spectralappro} and extended to the \ac{gPC} expansion by Xiu \cite{Xiu_2002Wiener}.
+The \ac{GP} is a stochastic process which approximates the values of the \ac{QoI} at every finite sets of sample point as multivariate Gaussian random vectors.
+The flexibility of the mean and covariance functions enables \ac{GP} to characterize a wide range of function behavior with broad applications on \ac{UQ} \cite{GP_book_Rasmussen_2006, Qian_Wu_2008, Williams_2006, Oakley_OHagan_Biometrika_2002, Lockwood_Anitescu_2012}.} The \ac{gPC} expansion approximates the \ac{QoI} by a set of simple basis functions.
+It is known to be a \emph{mathematically optimal} approximation of the \ac{QoI} when the basis functions are chosen to be orthogonal with respect to the probability measure of the random inputs.
+This approach has been demonstrated for diverse applications in \ac{UQ} \cite{XiuK_JCP03,GhanemMPW_CMAME05,Knio_CFD06,Sudret2008,LiXiu_JCP09, MarzoukXiu2009, Li2010,Li2018} due to its spectral convergence under certain situations. \black{In this study, we focus on the approach developed based on \ac{gPC} and we refer to previous publications \cite{Schobi_2015,Gratiet_2016,Owen_Challenor_SIAM_2017,Roy_Mocayd_2018} (and the references therein) for comparative studies of the two approaches. }